AdyKalra/aws-azure-trends/Architecting for Reliability on AWS.md

   * Reliability - The reliability pillar focuses on the ability to prevent, and quickly recover from failures to meet business and customer demand.
 Key topics include foundational elements around setup, cross project requirements, recovery planning, and how we handle change.
   * Performance Efficiency - The performance efficiency pillar focuses on using IT and computing resources efficiently.
 Key topics include selecting the right resource types and sizes based on workload requirements, monitoring performance, and making informed decisions to maintain efficiency as business needs evolve.
   * Cost Optimization - Cost Optimization focuses on avoiding un-needed costs.
 Key topics include understanding and controlling where money is being spent, selecting the most appropriate and right number of resource types, analyzing spend over time, and scaling to meet business needs without overspending.
+* The AWS Well-Architected Tool - Define a workload based on one of your existing cloud applications and review the answers.